xak2000/nomad/website/source/docs/job-specification/reschedule.html.md

 ### Rescheduling during deployments

-The [update stanza](/docs/job-specification/update.html) controls rolling updates and canary deployments.
-A task group's reschedule stanza does not take affect during a deployment.
+The [update block](/docs/job-specification/update.html) controls rolling updates and canary deployments.
+A task group's reschedule block does not take affect during a deployment.
 For example, if a new version of the job is rolled out and the deployment failed due to a failing allocation, Nomad will not reschedule it.

 ### Disabling rescheduling ###